 Although there are lots of factors that can keep your air conditioning system from effectively cooling your home, an often overlooked culprit is your air conditioner’s size.

 When it comes to effectively keeping your home cool and comfortable (without spending an arm and a leg on energy costs), your air conditioner needs to be the right size.
-An air conditioning system that’s too small simply won’t have the power necessary to cool your home.
+An AC that’s too small won’t have the power necessary to cool your entire home.

 Investing in an air conditioning system for your Florida home is a big decision.
 After all, living in the Sunshine States means we use our ACs more than our neighbors to the north.
 With all of the makes and models available to homeowners, it’s important you know which is the best option for your home.